 The two cities based their new partnership on the desire to strengthen the long-standing historical ties between them and enhance their relationship in the spirit of Franco-German friendship and European identity.

-Along with traditional administrative cooperation in areas like environmental protection, urban development, and internal security, our cooperation is concentrated on youth projects, very active cultural exchange in a wide range of genres, and projects related to climate protection, integration, and infrastructure.
-Key partners in carrying out the youth projects are the Deutsch-Französisches Jugendwerk (Franco-German Youth Office) and Centre Français de Berlin.
+Along with traditional administrative cooperation in areas like environmental protection, urban development, and internal security, our cooperation is concentrated on youth projects, very active cultural exchange in a wide range of genres, and projects related to climate action, integration, and infrastructure.
+Key partners in carrying out the youth projects are the Franco-German Youth Office (Deutsch-Französisches Jugendwerk) and Centre Français de Berlin.